mfOliveira19/OG-Mod-Base/README.md

 # Gordon And Daxter

-A Jak 1 OpenGOAL Mod that "attempts" replicating Half-Life 1 movement and some weapons within GOAL.
+A Jak 1 OpenGOAL Mod that attempts replicating Half-Life 1 movement and some weapons within GOAL.

 Overall experience is smoother with the frame rate limit set to 150 fps.
 ## Main Changes